Bringing Everything Together

 Chapter 14

-Story Expressions
+Story expressions

 Typical phrases in stories

-Starting the story
+Starting a story

 Un giorno โ†’ One day (General story beginning)